Introduction to VLOOKUP Examples in Excel

 Example #1 – Exact Match (False or 0)

-- We can select the table too instead of the entire row, In the formula, you can see written 2 before False as a column indicator because we want data to be retrieved from column # 2 from the selected range.
+- We can select the table instead of the entire row; In the formula, you can see written 2 before False as a column indicator because we want data to be retrieved from column # 2 from the selected range.

-- Here when we place data in E3 which is the first name from our given table the formula will give us the Last Name.
+- When we place data in E3, the first name from our given table, the formula will give us the Last Name.

-- Now we also can widen the data from a single data available, so by just filling the First Name, we will have the Last name of the person and also the runs scored by that person.
+- Now we can also widen the data from a single data available, so by just filling in the First Name, we will have the Last name of the person and the runs scored by that person.

-- So let’s add the third column in the right side “Runs”.
+- So let’s add the third column on the right side, “Runs”.

-- As we can see that just from the first name we have got the last name and the runs scored by that student, If we retrieve runs from the last name column, it will be called as chained Vlookup.
+- We can see that just from the first name, we have the last name and the runs scored by that student; If we retrieve runs from the last name column, it will be called chained Vlookup.

 - Here you can see we have written 3 as we want the data of column #3 from the range we have selected.

-- Here we have used False OR 0 which means it is matching the absolute value, so by applying even extra space to our first name, it will show the #N/A means data not matching.
+- Here we have used False OR 0, which means it matches the absolute value, so by applying even extra space to our first name, it will show the #N/A means data not matching.

 Example #2 – Approximate Match (True or 1)

-- Here if we apply the same formula with True or 1 instead of False or 0, we will not have to worry about how to provide the exact data to the system.
+- If we apply the same formula with True or 1 instead of False or 0, we will not have to worry about providing the exact data to the system.

-- This formula will provide the same results but it will start to look from the top to bottom and provides the value with the most approx match.
+- This formula will provide the same results, but it will start looking from top to bottom and provide the value with the most approximate match.

-- So even after you make some spelling mistake or a grammatical error in our case, you don’t need to worry, as it will find the most matched data and provides the result of mostly matched.
+- So even after you make a spelling mistake or a grammatical error, in our case, you don’t need to worry, as it will find the most matched data and provide the mostly matched result.

-- In our example, we have written Mahendra in the first name and still, we are getting the result correctly, this can be a bit complicated while you’re playing with the words but more comfortable while you’re working with Numbers.
+- In our example, we have written Mahendra in the first name, and we are still getting the result correctly; this can be a bit complicated while you’re playing with the words, but you are more comfortable working with Numbers.

-- Suppose we have Numeric data instead of the name or word or alphabetical, we can do this more precisely and with more authentic logic.
+- Suppose we have Numeric data instead of the name, word, or alphabetical; we can do this more precisely and with more authentic logic.

-- It seems pretty useless as here we are dealing with small data, but it is very much useful while you’re dealing with large data.
+- It seems pretty useless as we are dealing with small data here, but it is very useful while dealing with large data.

 Example #3 – Vlookup from a Different Sheet

-- Vlookup from a different sheet is very much similar to the Vlookup from the same sheet, so here we have changed in the ranges, as here we have different worksheets.
+- Vlookup from a different sheet is very similar to the Vlookup from the same sheet, so here we have changed the ranges and have different worksheets.

-- Now as you can see the image on the right side is of another sheet which is sheet number 3.
+- As you can see, the image on the right side is of another sheet, sheet number 3.

 - Apply the VLOOKUP Formula in Column B.